rkv5019/TeamMembersFullStack/README.md

 ## Backend setup

-The backend is built with Django
+The backend is built with Django and PostgreSQL
 To set up the backend, navigate into the backend folder and run:

 `cd backend`

-`pipnp r3 install -r requirements.txt`
+`pip3 install -r requirements.txt`

+If you do not have PostgreSQL you can run:

+`brew install postgresql`
+`brew services start postgresql@14`

+Finally run

 `python3 manage.py runserver`

+After testing you can stop PostgreSQL with

+`brew services stop postgresql@14`

 ## Frontend setup